super-flat/lagom-pb/docs/src/main/paradox/read-side.md

   version="0.4.0"
 }

-## Akka Projection based read side

-@@@ note

-This is the recommended way

-@@@

-The solution to the limitation of the lagom based read side is the integration of akka projection.
+## Implementation

 The following classes can be extended to implement a read side processor.

 * `io.superflat.lagompb.readside.ReadSideProcessor` The **_event_** and the **_resulting state_** is made available for processing.
 The read offsets are stored in postgres database.
 * `io.superflat.lagompb.readside.KafkaProjection` This is used to send the **_event_**, and the **_resulting state_** into kafka as serialized protocol buffer message.